jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 #### AMD Graphics

-AMD graphics is not recommended for Jellyfin, but the information is still provided for reference.
-Information on supported codecs is on [this article](https://en.wikipedia.org/wiki/Video_Coding_Engine).
+AMD graphics is not recommended for Jellyfin, this information is solely provided for reference.
+Further reading on supported codecs on AMD Video Coding Engine: [https://en.wikipedia.org/wiki/Video_Coding_Engine](https://en.wikipedia.org/wiki/Video_Coding_Engine).

 Certain low-end cards, e.g., RX 6400, RX 6500, do not have encoding hardware.
 Please be careful when choosing a GPU.